odoo/documentation/point_of_sale/advanced/manual_discount.rst

 .. image:: media/manual_discount04.png
     :align: center

-On this example you can see a global discount of 50% as well as a specific product discount also at 50%.
+On this example, you can see a global discount of 50% as well as a specific product discount also at 50%.